chrissimpkins/ink/README.md

 ### Default Behavior

-The default behavior of `ink` is to render text replacements at `{{ ink }}` tokens in one or more local or remote template files with replacement text that is defined by the `--replace=` command line flag value or data piped in through the standard input stream.
+The default behavior of `ink` is to render text replacements at `{{ ink }}` tokens in one or more local or remote template files with replacement text that is defined by the `--replace=` command line flag value or by text data piped in through the standard input stream.
 By default, a file write of the rendered template text takes place on the same directory path as the template file for local templates and the current working directory for remote templates.
 The rendered file path is defined as the template file path with the `.in` extension removed.

 ### Syntax